 Disc herniation is a broad term describing specific changes in a lumbar disc.

-First, the disc itself needs to be addressed.
-A disc is the structure between the lumbar vertebral bodies (bones).
+A disc is a soft, rubbery structure locate between the vertebral bodies (bones of the spine).
 The disc acts as a pad or cushion for the bone.
-The outer portion of the disc is made up of a tough fibro-cartilage matrix (the annulus) that is cross-linked in three different directions.
-In the middle, there is a gelatinous nucleus.
+The outer portion of the disc (the annulus fibrosus) is made up of a tough fibrocartilage.
+The middle section (the nucleus pulposus) composed of water and collagen and has a gelatinous (jelly-like) consistency.
 (Some people describe the disc structure as resembling a jelly donut.)
 The disc allows for movement of the vertebral bodies and provides a buffer for compression between the bones.
 Normally, this system works very well.

 Overhead diagram of a lumbar spinal disc

-When a disc herniates, however, there has been a tear in the outer annulus, and the gelatinous center comes out through the tear.
+When a disc herniates, however, there has been a tear in the annulus fibrosus, and some of the gelatinous center comes out through the tear.
 These herniations are described by their size, as follows: bulge (small), protrusion (slightly larger), extrusion (big) and a sequestered fragment (when some of the material has broken off from the disc).
 Once the disc has left its original anatomical position, the disc itself can be painful, it might irritate a nerve, or it may contribute to narrowing of the spinal canal.

 (Brant-Zawadzki MN, Jensen MC, Obuchowski N, Ross JS, Modic MT: Interobserver and intraobserver variability in interpretation of lumbar disc abnormalities.
 A comparison of two nomenclatures.
 Spine.
 1995 Jun 1;20(11):1257-63; discussion 1264.)